Explore Jobs

 3. What is the worst state for correction officers?

-The worst state for correction officers is Arkansas with an average salary of $27,584 per year.
+The state with the lowest average salary for correction officers is Arkansas, with an average salary of $27,584 per year.

 Author